crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 ### Tips to save you time
 - You can decide to write all code in the script file and execute the commands below by selecting a particular line (or multiple lines) of script code.
 Then copy-paste below.
 Press Enter.
-- Even better, you can select the line(s) and press CMD and ENTER.
-This will immediately run the code.
+- Even better, you can select the line(s) and press CMD and ENTER (on a Mac keyboard) or CTRL and ENTER (on a Windows keyboard).
+This will immediately run the code without copy-pasting.
 - If you decide to write code directly in the Terminal, use the auto-complete function.
 So, to use the `echo` command, start by typing `ec` and then press the TAB key twice quickly.
 You see that there are `echo ecitmatch econtact` as commands starting with `ec`.
 Type now `h` to have the word `ech` in the Terminal.
 Press the TAB key twice again and you will see that the `ech` was completed to `echo`.
 You can use this for any command.
 Once a command is complete in the Terminal, press ENTER.